KubaP/glsl-lsp/docs/Extension.md

 The reason why the new setting value(s) are not sent directly is because, at least in vscode, the on-configuration-change event only provides the key but not the new value nor the uri scope, so we need the server to request the updated values on a per-file basis.

 ## Protocol Extensions
 This extension uses custom protocol extensions for extra functionality.
-Some of these are quite important for the full functionality of the extension, but others are more so *"nice to have"* things.
+Some of these are quite important for the full functionality of the extension, but others are *"nice to have"* features.
+All of these extensions are implemented in the Visual Studio Code client; if you are unsure what purpose a certain extension has, or what payloads are sent from the client to the server, use that as a reference.

 ### AstContent
 This is a *Request*-type method from the client to the server.
 This method is called when: